BCH-RC/DiVenn/README.md

 # About DiVenn
-DiVenn: An interactive and integrated web-based tool for complex Venn diagrams
+DiVenn: An interactive and integrated web-based tool for comparing gene lists

 # Authors
 - Liang Sun: lsun@noble.org